 The proposed Manual will fill the legal lacunae with respects to issues that for decades have been the source of debate and disagreement among policy makers, legal practitioners, military strategists, and other academics and experts in the field.

-By assembling teams of experts specialised in space law, in legality of the use of force, and the law of armed conflict, the MILAMOS Project will identify and distil the lex lata with respect to the means and extent to which States can legitimately use outer space for military activities, including the conduct of hostile actions in situations posing threats to the peace, short of armed conflict.
+By assembling teams of experts specialised in international space law and public international law, the MILAMOS Project will identify and distil the lex lata with respect to the means and extent to which States can legitimately use outer space for military activities, including the conduct of hostile actions in situations posing threats to the peace, short of armed conflict.

 Specialised groups will meet and identify rules applicable to specific circumstances in the space domain.
-Individual experts will be tasked with drafting and discussing rules at meetings of the experts held at regular intervals (approximately every 13 weeks).
+Individual experts will be tasked with drafting and discussing rules at meetings of the experts held at regular intervals.
 Discussions on the origins, scope and possible sources of disagreement of each rule will be detailed in the associated commentary to be included in the Manual alongside each rule.

-To facilitate the transparency and openness of the MILAMOS Process, the various rules that are under consideration in each stage are listed below.
+To facilitate the transparency and openness of the MILAMOS Process, some of the rules that are under consideration in each stage are listed below.

 - Applicability of International Law